-National Aboriginal Day invites us to learn more about Indigenous history, perspectives and culture, and help us build stronger relationships rooted in mutual respect and understanding.
+National Indigenous Peoples Day invites us to learn more about Indigenous history, perspectives and culture, and helps us build stronger relationships rooted in mutual respect and understanding.

-We’re taking the opportunity to spotlight some of the wonderful partnerships and events shared with us by Indigenous leaders and communities across Ontario:
+We’re taking the opportunity to spotlight some of the wonderful initiatives and events shared with us by Indigenous leaders and communities across Ontario:

 Continue reading Greetings, Boozhoo, Aaniin, Sekoh, Wachay, Ullakut!

-While swimming, boating and other water activities are a centrepiece of any Ontario Parks adventure, there are also risks associated with these activities.
+While swimming, boating and other water activities are a centrepiece of many Ontario Parks adventures, there are also risks associated with these activities.

-We want our campers and day-trippers to stay safe when they hit the waves.
+We want our visitors to stay safe when they hit the waves.

 And that starts with a PFD (personal flotation device)!

-Continue reading Our free PFD Lending Program
+Continue reading Our free PARKsmart PFD Lending Program